 Mumbai High Court: An attractive building in early English Gothic style, situated next to the Oval Ground is well worth a visit for its impressive architecture.
 Statues representing Justice and Mercy surmount the Central structure.

-Chhota Kashmir in Mumbai: It is a colourful garden developed in the Aarey Colony area just near the Aarey Dairy.
+Chhota Kashmir in Mumbai: It is a colorful garden developed in the Aarey Colony area just near the Aarey Dairy.
 As the name suggests the beauty of this garden reminds the natural beauty of Kashmir.
-The garden is full of variety of colourful flowers, which blossom in all seasons round the year.
-The evergreen lawns of the garden, the tall coconut trees, and the beautiful palm trees grown here simply remind us of natural beauty of Kashmir.
-As the garden being one of the very popular places in the Aarey Colony, people often come here for a trip or picnic with prior permission.
+The garden is full of a variety of colorful flowers, which blossom in all seasons round the year.
+The evergreen lawns of the garden, the tall coconut trees, and the beautiful palm trees grown here simply remind us of the natural beauty of Kashmir.
+As the garden is one of the very popular places in the Aarey Colony, people often come here for a trip or picnic with prior permission.
 It is also a popular place where sessions of outdoor film shootings are held.
-This garden, being a best spot for picnic, is known as Picnic Spot and it is open for public during the day.
+This garden is the best spot for a picnic, is known as Picnic Spot and it is open for the public during the day.

 Balodyan Gardens in Mumbai: Balodyan Gardens are located near the charni road station in Mumbai.
-The honourable president of India Dr.Rajendra Prasad inaugurated these gardens on 24th February 1952, for encouraging and developing creativity in children.
+The honorable president of India Dr.Rajendra Prasad inaugurated these gardens on 24th February 1952, for encouraging and developing creativity in children.
 Only children and ladies are allowed into this garden.
-The garden is open on all days from 8.00 am to 12.00 noon and 4.00 pm to 7.00 pm.
+The garden is open on every day from 8.00 am to 12.00 noon and 4.00 pm to 7.00 pm.